-Shilin Xu+, Angelo Aguilar+, Tianfeng Xu+, Ke Zheng+, Liyue Huang+, Jeanne Stuckey, Krishnapriya Chinnaswamy, Denzil Bernard, Ester Fernández-Salas, Liu Liu, Mi Wang, Donna McEachern, Sally Przybranowski, Caroline Foster, and Shaomeng Wang
+Shilin Xu+, Angelo Aguilar+, Tianfeng Xu+, Ke Zheng+, Liyue Huang+, Jeanne Stuckey, Krishnapriya Chinnaswamy, Denzil Bernard, Ester Fernández-Salas, Liu Liu, Mi Wang, Donna McEachern, Sally Przybranowski, Caroline Foster, Shaomeng Wang\

-Abstract: The structure-based design of M-525 as the first-inclass, highly potent, irreversible small-molecule inhibitor of the menin-MLL interaction is presented.
-M-525 targets cellular menin protein at sub-nanomolar concentrations and achieves low nanomolar potencies in cell growth inhibition and in the suppression of MLL-regulated gene expression in MLL leukemia cells.
-M-525 demonstrates high cellular specificity over non-MLL leukemia cells and is more than 30 times more potent than its corresponding reversible inhibitors.
-Mass spectrometric analysis and co-crystal structure of M-525 in complex with menin firmly establish its mode of action.
-A single administration of M-525 effectively suppresses MLLregulated gene expression in tumor tissue.
+Abstract: We report the structure-based design of M-525 as the first-in-class, highly potent, irreversible small-molecule inhibitor of the menin-MLL interaction.
+M-525 targets cellular menin protein at sub-nanomolar concentrations and achieves low nanomolar potencies in cell growth inhibition and in suppression of MLLregulated gene expression in MLL leukemia cells.
+M-525 demonstrates high cellular specificity over non-MLL leukemia cells and is >30-times more potent than its corresponding reversible inhibitors.
+Mass spectroscopic analysis and co-crystal structure of M-525 in complex with menin firmly establish its mode of action.
+A single administration of M-525 effectively suppresses MLL-regulated gene expression in tumor tissue.
 An efficient procedure was developed to synthesize M-525.
-This study demonstrates that irreversible inhibition of menin may be a promising therapeutic strategy for MLL leukemia.
+Our study demonstrates that irreversible inhibition of menin may represent a promising therapeutic strategy for MLL leukemia.

-MLL leukemia, which is characterized by chromosomal translocations at 11q23 and expression of MLL fusion proteins, has a very poor prognosis and is resistant to current therapies.^[1] MLL fusion proteins directly interact with menin, a protein encoded by the MEN1 gene, to regulate the expression of MEIS1 and HOX genes, which drive leukemogenesis in MLL leukemia.^[2] Consequently, targeting the menin-MLL protein-protein interaction using small-molecule inhibitors (hereafter called menin inhibitors) represent a promising therapeutic strategy for MLL leukemia.
-[2c,3]
+MLL leukemia, which is characterized by chromosomal translocations at 11g23 and expression of MLL fusion proteins. has a very poor prognosis and is resistant to current therapies[1].
+MLL fusion proteins directly interact with menin, a protein encoded by the MEN1 gene, to regulate the expression of MEIS1 and HOX genes, which drive leukemogenesis in MLL leukemia[2].
+Consequently, targeting the menin-MLL proteinprotein interaction using small-molecule inhibitors (hereafter called menin inhibitors) represent a promising therapeutic strategy for MLL leukemia[3].

-Several classes of peptidomimetics and non-peptide smallmolecule menin inhibitors were reported in recent years.^[4] To date, all reported menin inhibitors are reversible in nature.
-Preclinical data showed that extended drug exposure is required for menin inhibitors to achieve anti-leukemia activity in vitro.
-[4d] Therefore, we hypothesize that irreversible menin inhibitors may achieve much greater antileukemia activity than reversible menin inhibitors in MLL leukemia.
-Herein, we report the design and characterization of the firstin-class, highly potent and irreversible menin inhibitors.
+Several classes of peptidomimetics and non-peptide smallmolecule menin inhibitors were reported in recent years[4].
+To date, all reported menin inhibitors are reversible in nature.
+Preclinical data showed that extended drug exposure is required for menin inhibitors to achieve anti-leukemia activity in vitro[4d].
+Therefore, we hypothesize that irreversible menin inhibitors may achieve much greater anti-leukemia activity than reversible menin inhibitors in MLL leukemia.
+Herein, we report the design and characterization of the first-in-class, highly potent and